AshBuk/framer-motion-spark-slider/CONTRIBUTING.md

 ## Code of Conduct

-- Respect the chosen tech stack and minimalism
+- Keep it small and framework-agnostic — respect the project's minimalist philosophy, the chosen tech stack and existing architecture
-- Be respectful and constructive
+- Be respectful and constructive in all interactions
 - Help others learn and grow
 - Maintain a welcoming environment